activeloopai/deeplake/docs/source/Compressions.rst

 Chunk Compression
 ~~~~~~~~~~~~~~~~~

-If chunk compression is specified when :meth:`creating tensors <hub.core.dataset.Dataset.create_tensor>`, addded samples will be
+If chunk compression is specified when :meth:`creating tensors <deeplake.core.dataset.Dataset.create_tensor>`, addded samples will be
 clubbed together and compressed to the given format chunk-wise.
 If given data is already compressed, it will be uncompressed and then
 recompressed chunk-wise.